Airlines Continue To Crash

 Mass layoffs, asset sales, equity issuance, restructurings, reorganizations and bankruptcies will be the industry norm after the U.S. government bailout program ends in September.

 I know plenty of investors have jumped into the airline stocks the past few months, as a bounce higher or long-term bottom is due sooner or later.
 We all like to travel for vacations, visit family, and adventure all around the globe.
 Management meetings and sales calls can require a flight to another city.
-It’s hard to imagine airlines disappearing or life not returning to its normal setting as it was before the coronavirus pandemic hit.
+It’s hard to imagine airlines disappearing or life not returning to the normal setting like before the coronavirus pandemic hit.
 The popularity of mass transit air flight is now a part of American culture.

 Nevertheless, U.S. businesses are getting used to cheaper, faster, safer and easier meetings through live video streaming.
 Large corporations are telling workers to stay home until next year, if they can.
 Often emails and phone calls are all that’s necessary to close a deal or make a sale decision.
 You don’t have to be there in person.
 Contemplating the continued spread of the virus, which may or may not accelerate later in the year from reopening society, the odds of air traffic returning to even half of its former level could be a long shot for some time.
 Lacking a quickly developed and readily available vaccine in coming months, the odds remain high the summer travel/vacation season will be a total bust for airlines.